daniellerch/daniellerch.github.io/stego/aletheia/steghide-attack-es.md

 3. Detection of LSB steganography via sample pair analysis.
 S. Dumitrescu,
    X. Wu and Z. Wang.
 IEEE Transactions on Signal Processing, 51 (7), 1995-2007.

-4. Steganalysis of JPEG Images: Breaking the F5 Algorithm, with M. Goljan and
+4. Steganalysis of JPEG Images: Breaking the F5 Algorithm, J. Fridrich, M. Goljan and
    D. Hogea, 5th Information Hiding Workshop, Noordwijkerhout, The Netherlands, 7-9 October 2002, pp. 310-323.

 5. Detection of Classifier Inconsistencies in Image Steganalysis.
+Daniel Lerch-Hostalot, David Megías.
 July 2019.
 Proceedings of the ACM Workshop on Information Hiding and Multimedia Security.